mschuchard/terraform-provider-stdlib/docs/data-sources/list_index.md

 ### Optional

 - `sorted` (Boolean) Whether the list is sorted in ascending order or not (note: see `stdlib_sort_list`).
-If the list is sorted then the efficient binary search algorithm will be utilized, but the combination of sorting and searching may be less efficient overall in some situations.
+If the list is sorted then the efficient binary search algorithm will be utilized, but the combination of sorting and searching may also be less efficient overall in some situations.

 ### Read-Only